amirrezaask/agentic-1brc/PROMPT.md

 4. Optimize for the full dataset
 5. Run against `../data/measurements.txt`

+# RULES
 * In case you are generating for golang use go1.24 in go.mod
 * Add the new implementation in run_all.py script as an implementation to be runned in next benchmark.
+* Don't look into other agents implementation at all.

 **Good luck!
 Make it fast! 🚀**